 Unlike identification, the purpose of authentication is to prove rather than simply establish an identity.
 Whereas identification means creating a digital identity, authentication uses this identity to prove, with varying levels of certainty, that it is the correct person or machine behind the identity.

-To successfully establish then prove an identity, a means of authentication needs to be associated with each identity when it is created.
+To successfully establish then prove an identity, a means needs to be associated with each identity when it is created.
 In the physical world, it is the national ID card or passport which fulfills this role.
 These documents are renowned for being very difficult (or impossible) to falsify, although the level of difficulty varies from one country to another.
 In the digital world, when an account is created in a new service, in most cases the user is asked to provide a password as a means of authentication.

 - What I know (something that only the user knows): a password, PIN, etc.

 - What I have (something that only the user has): a telephone, token, smart card, etc.

 - What I am (something which characterizes the user in a unique way): biometrics.

 However, with new uses come new categories such as what I can do (behavior) and where I am (position).

 Current authentication is based on a single factor, which is usually a password or code.
 It offers limited guarantees and is vulnerable to identity theft.
 That is why strong authentication, involving at least two different factors – also called two-factor, or 2FA – , is becoming more prevalent.